As always, thank you for supporting The Cutting Room Floor on Patreon!

 Unused Ability

-Twelve years later, this ability would finally be implemented in Kirby and the Amazing Mirror...although in that game, you can't slide while using this power.
+Twelve years later, this ability would finally be realized in Kirby & the Amazing Mirror as the "Mini" ability...although, in that game, you can't slide while using this power.

 The song that plays in the Fountain of Dreams cutscene prior to facing Nightmare only plays for around 19 seconds before stopping.
 However, letting it play for longer reveals that the last part loops 2 times before the main instrument is removed, leaving only percussion playing.